mikethemadkiwi/mk_defer/README.md

 # mk_defer
 an example of deferrals using MS-JSON presentation cards.

+Database sql provided for schema.
+code should be ensured before any other playerConnect scripts.